PE Life Skills Award FAQs

 What sort of activities do they complete, or does it run alongside their normal PE lessons?

 The award will be competed in normal planned and progressive PE lessons ensuring there is an explicit focus on the life skill aspect.
-To complete the award, pupils must demonstrate and evidence progress in two learning environments, one must be PE, the other can be physical activity (breaks and lunchtime structured play), extra-curricular, school sport (intra and/or inter) and community.
+To complete the award pupils must demonstrate and evidence progress in two learning environments, one must be PE, the other can be physical activity (breaks and lunch time structured play), extra-curricular, school sport (intra and/or inter) and community.

-Would there have to be additional time allocated for PE
+Would there have to be additional time allocated for PE?

 How does the assessment tool work?

-The PE Life Skills Award has been developed to be embedded into PE and school sport delivery.
+PELSA has been developed to be embedded into PE and school sport delivery.
 The tool provides an achievement framework that identifies key life skills through the four domains of PE and school sport and provides the pupil with a Learning Journal to record their life skills development through PE and school sport.

-How is PE Life Skills Award assessed?
+How is the award assessed?

 Would you suggest using this as a separate Sports Leaders type unit of work or is it meant to be embedded throughout the normal curriculum?

-How are we evaluating the impact?
+How do we get the certificates?

 keen to get started?